beta exclusive

 2. Turn on Sync this iPhone to sync your photos across your devices, including your iPhone.

-3. Tap Download and Keep Originals for offline storage on your device.
+3. Tap Download and Keep Originals to store photos on your iPhone for offline access.

 Download photos manually from iCloud on iPhone

-If you don’t want to sync all your photos across your Apple devices and want to download specific images to your iPhone, you can do that, too.
+If you don’t want to sync all your photos across your Apple devices but prefer to download specific images to your iPhone, you can do that, too.

 Here’s how to download specific photos manually: